NDoering99/mdpath/docs/running_mdpath_tools.rst

 **Scaling**

 MDPath's main script scales correlated movements, rendering more frequently recurring paths as thicker, while less frequent paths are plotted thinner.
-Here’s a polished version for the documentation:

 The mdpath_json_editor allows you to customize this behavior.
 The -scale flag lets you adjust the radius of paths based on your input.
 Values greater than 1 will increase the size of the outputs, while values less than 1 will decrease them, as the flag's value is multiplied by the original radius.